 Vocal fry is a technique singers know well.
 It’s small wonder “fry fever” first caught on among entertainers.
 For example, Zoey Deschanel is one celebrity who famously speaks with vocal fry.
 Nowadays, some women speak in this way to sound perky or cool, while others believe this manner of speech lends necessary gravitas as they elbow their way into a businessman’s world.

 The reality is speaking in vocal fry conveys a very different message to the listener.
 Especially if your potential employer is aware of the vocal fry “epidemic,” you run the risk of being written off by association with negative stereotypes.
 So what exactly does speaking with vocal fry communicate about you?
 Here are several reasons to kick the habit during a job interview.

 It is true that speaking in a lower register might inspire respect on a subconscious level.
 Deep voices are usually perceived as sounding more authoritative.
-However, unnatural pronunciation born of the need to belong to a certain strata of society can be quite irritating.
-Vocal fry may be popular among university students but outside the college context it identifies you as a member of an affected generation.
-Same goes for speaking in an unnaturally high-pitched voice.
+However, unnatural pronunciation born of the need to belong to a certain stratum of society can be quite irritating.
+Vocal fry may be popular among university students but outside the college context, it identifies you as a member of an affected generation.
+The same goes for speaking in an unnaturally high-pitched voice.

 Some people might think you are looking down on them when you’re speaking in an unnatural way, be it vocal fry, uptalk, valleyspeak, or sexy baby voice.
 One never wants to start an interview by demonstrating disdain or disrespect.